 Graduate Student - Graduate Student - A student who has obtained a baccalaureate degree who is planning to complete a graduate certificate or graduate degree.
 Students with earned baccalaureate or higher degrees who are not seeking a graduate degree, nor an undergraduate degree or teaching certificate/endorsement and want to take graduate level courses should apply as a "Non-Degree Graduate Student."

 Guest Student - A guest student is one who is regularly enrolled at, and eligible to return to, another college or university but who wishes to earn credit from NMU to transfer to their home institution.

 K-12 Student - Even before you're ready for college, you can do some pretty cool stuff at NMU.
 And learn more about planning for college.

-Non-Degree Student- A student who has completed high school (but not a baccalaureate degree) who plans to take courses for personal or professional development, and who is not planning to pursue a diploma, certificate, or degree at this time.
-Those with a baccalaureate degree who do not wish to pursue another degree must take courses as a “non-degree graduate student” and should complete a non-degree graduate application.
+Non-Degree Student- Non-Degree Student- A student who has completed high school (but not a baccalaureate degree) who plans to take courses for personal or professional development, and who is not planning to pursue a diploma, certificate, or degree at this time.
+Those with a baccalaureate degree who do not wish to pursue another degree must take courses as a "Post-baccalaureate Non Degree" student.

 Online Learners - Online learners are those who will take all of their NMU coursework via the Web.
 Online learners should determine which type of student they are from the list above and follow the instructions for that category.